immersive-web/hit-test/hit-testing-explainer.md

 As an alternative to using hit-test API, applications could try and perform arbitrary hit tests leveraging data obtained from real-world-geometry APIs.
 Due to that, it's unclear whether a web-exposed hit test would be useful and feedback from early adopters of the API will be especially important.

 ## Real-world hit testing
 A key challenge with enabling real-world hit testing in WebXR is that computing real-world hit test results can be performance-impacting and dependant on secondary threads in many of the underlying implementations.
-However from a developer perspective, out-of-date asynchronous hit test results are often, though not always, less than useful.
+However from a developer perspective, out-of-date asynchronous hit test results are often less than useful.

-WebXR addresses this challenge through the use of the `XRHitTestSource` type which acts like a subscription mechanism.
-The presence of an `XRHitTestSource` signals to the user agent that the developer intends to query `XRHitTestResult`s in subsequent `XRFrame`s.
-The user agent can then precompute `XRHitTestResult`s based on the `XRHitTestSource` properties such that each `XRFrame` will be bundled with all "subscribed" hit test results.
-When the last reference to the `XRHitTestSource` has been released, the user agent is free to stop computing `XRHitTestResult`s for future frames.
+WebXR addresses this challenge through the use of the `XRHitTestSource` & `XRTransientInputHitTestSource` interfaces which serve as handles to hit test subscription.
+The presence of a hit test source signals to the user agent that the developer intends to query hit test results in subsequent `XRFrame`s.
+The user agent can then precompute hit test results based on the properties of a hit test source such that each `XRFrame` will be bundled with all "subscribed" hit test results.
+When the last reference to the hit test source has been released, the user agent is free to stop computing hit test results for future frames.

 ### Requesting a hit test source
 To create an `XRHitTestSource` developers call the `XRSession.requestHitTestSource()` function.
 This function accepts an `XRHitTestOptionsInit` dictionary with the following key-value pairs: